alexmclain/PROBE/README.md

 to sparse high-dimensional linear regression, which can be completed using one-at-a-time or all-at-once type optimization.
-PROBE is a novel alternative to Markov chain Monte Carlo (Liang et al. 2008; Bondell and Reich 2012 ; Chae, Lin, and Dunson 2019), empirical Bayes (George and Foster 2000; Martin, Mess, and Walker 2017; Martin and Tang 2020), and Variational Bayes (Carbonetto and Stephens 2012; Blei, Kucukelbir, and McAuliffe 2017; Ray and Szabó 2021) approaches to fitting sparse linear models.
+PROBE is a novel alternative to Markov chain Monte Carlo (Liang et al. 2008; Bondell and Reich 2012; Chae, Lin, and Dunson 2019), empirical Bayes (George and Foster 2000; Martin, Mess, and Walker 2017; Martin and Tang 2020), and Variational Bayes (Carbonetto and Stephens 2012; Blei, Kucukelbir, and McAuliffe 2017) approaches to fitting sparse linear models.

 Our proposed method performs Bayesian variable selection with an uninformative spike-and-slab prior on the regression parameters, which